MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/xbox-integrated-multiplayer/xim-reservations.md

 To begin using out-of-band reservations, one of your gathered participants must move into a new XIM network created in this mode.
 The selection of which participating peer device is up to you.
 You may already have a concept of game host or server, which is a natural choice for starting the process, but this is not required.

-We do recommend choosing a device that reports an "Open" network access type to achieve the fastest connectivity setup time.
+We recommend choosing a device that reports an "Open" network access type to achieve the fastest connectivity setup time.
 See the `Windows::Networking::XboxLive` platform documentation for more information.

 Moving to a XIM network managed through out-of-band reservations is done by initializing XIM and declaring the intended local Xbox User IDs as seen in the standard XIM usage walkthrough, but instead of calling a method like `xim::move_to_new_network()`, call `xim::move_to_network_using_out_of_band_reservation()` with a null reservation string.